 - Baking soda

-- Chopped macadamia nuts – Most grocery stores carry macadamia nuts, but I have found better deals on high quality nuts when ordering online.
-You will have to plan a few days ahead to get them shipped in time but it’s worth the savings!
+- Chopped macadamia nuts – Most grocery stores carry macadamia nuts, but I have found better deals on high-quality nuts when ordering online.
+You will have to plan a few days ahead of time to get them shipped in time, but it’s worth the savings!